Investigation Finds FDA Delayed Warnings Against Power Morcellators

 The GAO’s investigation revealed on Feb.
 7, 2017 that the FDA delayed reporting the adverse side effects of using power morcellators in gynecological surgeries and that the administration was aware of the device’s ability to spread cancer when it was first released in 1991.

-Power morcellators are used to cut tissue into small pieces which makes it easier to be removed laparoscopically in gynecological procedures.
+Power morcellators are used during gynecological procedures to cut cancerous tissue into small pieces which makes it easier to remove via laparoscopy.

 However, morcellators can spread or worsen uterine cancer in patients with fibroids or who are undergoing a hysterectomy by shredding cancerous tissue and causing the cancer to metastasize.